2008 Weng'an riot

-The 2008 Weng'an riot (瓮安骚乱) was a riot on June 28, 2008, involving tens of thousands of residents in Weng'an County, Qiannan Buyei and Miao Autonomous Prefecture, in the Guizhou province of Southwest China.
+The 2008 Weng'an riot (瓮安骚乱) was a riot on June 28, 2008, involving tens of thousands of residents in Weng'an County, Qiannan Buyei and Miao Autonomous Prefecture, in Guizhou province in Southwest China.
 Rioters smashed government buildings and torched several police cars to protest against an alleged police cover-up of a girl's death.

 Incident

 Alleged rape and murder

 A 16-year-old local girl by the name of Li Shufen (李树芬, born in July 1991) was found dead in a river.
-She had been earlier spotted with two younger men who allegedly had familial ties with the local public security bureau.
+She was earlier spotted with two younger men who allegedly had familial ties with the local public security bureau.
 Li Shufen's family and friends have alleged that she had been raped and murdered by the son of a prominent Weng'an official and another youth and that her corpse had then been thrown into the river.

 The subsequent media release denied the claims, and stated the two young men and one young woman involved were of local farmers' families.